Turn your hiring process into a hiring experience.

 You’re not just evaluating your applicants; they’re evaluating you.
 And more likely than not, your dream candidate is considering several options.

 The good news is that you have an opportunity here to really wow your candidates.
 Adding a few creative touches at this stage can elevate your hiring process and turn it into a hiring experience.

 Treat the job posting as your first touchpoint.

 Any touchpoint with a potential recruit is an opportunity to share the district’s brand.
 In many cases, the job posting itself is the very first touchpoint: your initial chance to impress a potential candidate.
-It’s not enough to post an opening without including a job description (as many districts we researched did), but even using a run-of-the-mill, traditional list of responsibilities won’t separate you from the competition.
+Posting an opening with a traditional job description (as many districts we researched did), or using a run-of-the-mill list of responsibilities won’t separate you from the competition.